ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-partially.md

 # Partially distributed
 {: #caveonix-partially}

 After the automated deployment is completed, you can manually scale out by increasing RAM and disk in the initial virtual machine (VM) and add three scale-out VMs.
-The Riskforesight configuration script can be run to enable and configure the application components on all four VMs.
+The RiskForesight configuration script can be run to enable and configure the application components on all four VMs.

-This deployment model is expected to service up to 500 Assets with up to 30 days of data indexing.
+This deployment model is expected to service up to 500 assets with up to 30 days of data indexing.

 Select the next available IP addresses from the {{site.data.keyword.cloud}} private portable subnet.
 Configure FQDN names in ADDNS.